yrom1/cloud-dictionary/README.md

-# magical-cloud-dictionary
+# cloud-dictionary

 A DynamoDB implementation of `collections.abc.MutableMapping`.

 ## Install

-Currently available on [PyPI](https://pypi.org/project/magical-cloud-dictionary/), to install:
+Currently available on [PyPI](https://pypi.org/project/cloud-dictionary/), to install:
 ```
-pip install magical-cloud-dictionary
+pip install cloud-dictionary
 ```

 ## About

 The idea for this project is to provide a Python dictionary-like experience for interacting with DynamoDB.
-To abstract away all the details and boilerplate of `boto3` and just have this magical dictionary-like object that you can call from anywhere in any repository and get your answer from the clouds.
+To abstract away all the details and boilerplate of `boto3` and just have this dictionary-like object that you can call from anywhere in any repository and get your answer from the clouds.

 The goal is not to implement all the features of `boto3`'s DynamoDB SDK with this interface.
 The goal is to make simple interactions with DynamoDB simple.
-A magic dictionary with usage restrictions, is still a magic dictionary!

 One advantage of using DynamoDB as the backend is the ['Free 25 GB of storage and up to 200 million read/write requests per month with the AWS Free Tier'](https://aws.amazon.com/dynamodb/), which is available to everyone.